 Having a set of statements which focus on your strengths will provide you with the approach and content for your posts and points of view.

 Your social media

-Social media is only likely to become more important and is one of the main drivers as to why you should develop a personal brand.
-You need to be sure that whatever you are posting online is helping your ultimate goal – successfully pursuing the career you want.
+Social media is only likely to become more important and is one of the main reasons as to why you should develop a personal brand.
+You need to be sure that whatever you are posting online is helping you to achieve your ultimate goal – pursuing your dreams.

 - The first step is to review all your social media sites against your personal brand definition.
-With the plethora of choice available it is important that you focus on the sites that will be of the most benefit – worse than having no social media presence is one that is static and never changes.
-Which sites are the most important in the light of your Vision and target audience / sector?
+With the vast array of choice available it is important that you focus on the sites that will be of the most benefit – worse than having no social media presence is one that is static and never changes.
+Which sites are the most important in the light of your Vision, specific target audience or sector?
 Focus on those.

 - Next view your activity – your overviews / posts / comments / connections / network including people and brands or organisations that you follow.
-How do they measure up against WhyMe? – would you recognise the qualities you have defined (Values / Personality) from your activity?
-Would your proposed target market be impressed?
-Are your statements reflected in your social media?
-Can I tell what is important to you and what sort of a person you are from your posts?
-Make sure that there is no dissonance between your private and public sites – keep your private ones discreet.
-Without meeting you, does your social media activity make it clear what sort of a person you are and what is important to you?
+Think honestly about how good and effective they are in helping you achieve what you want.
+Compare them with your definition in WhyMe? – do they fit together, does it look like the same person, the person you want to be?
+Would you recognise the qualities you have defined (Values / Personality) from your activity?
+Would your proposed target audience be impressed?
+Are your key messages reflected in your social media?
+Without meeting you does your social media activity make it clear what sort of a person you are and what is important to you?

 - Draw up an action plan of what you need to improve your social media profile, which might include:

 - rewriting your introductions or overviews